 With this model, iconic Island Packet has returned to the Solent-style rig as standard, featuring a mainsail with a working jib and an optional lightweight 170% reacher or asymmetrical that mounts on the integral bow platform and furled with Harken systems.
 The working jib is fitted with a Hoyt Boom that is self-tending and improves performance with its close sheeting and self-vanging feature, while the large optional reacher or asymmetrical boost performance in light air or when off the wind.

 The fully battened mainsail is equipped with a low friction Battcar system and drops easily into a stack pack with an integral cover and lazy jack system.
-This rigging offers ease of use and versatility in varied wind or sea conditions and increased speed and manuveurability.
+This rigging offers ease of use and versatility in the varied wind or sea conditions and increased speed and maneuverability.

 Najad 395 CC

-N395 CC (centre cockpit) is part of the all new Najad 395 range, designed in a joint venture by Najad, Farr Yacht Design and Ken Freivokh Design – superyacht stylist, architects, and interior designers.
-The N395 CC is characterized by a well protected large cockpit located close to the center of gravity.
-It has a well-designed interior, and a very comprehensive option list that includes all equipment necessary to tailor the yacht to any individual needs.
+N395 CC (centre cockpit) is part of the all-new Najad 395 range, designed in a joint venture by Najad, Farr Yacht Design, and Ken Freivokh Design – superyacht stylist, architects, and interior designers.
+The N395 CC is characterized by a well-protected large cockpit located close to the center of gravity.
+It has a well-designed interior and a very comprehensive options list that includes all equipment necessary to tailor the yacht to any individual needs.
 This model is available in two or three cabin layouts with one or two large heads.

 Welcome aboard the newest addition to Outbound’s impressive line of offshore passage makers.
 The new Outbound 56, built from German Frers timeless and proven design continues to fulfill our single mission of building great offshore yachts.
 Fast, accommodating and gorgeous, the 56 will take you anywhere your heart desires in style and comfort.